 Data privacy regulations in the European Union (EU) are among the strictest in the world, and among all European member states, Germany has one of the strongest policies: the Federal Data Protection Act (Bundesdatenschutzgesetz).
 This law protects users of Internet services.
 It puts the user in charge of what should be done with their data: Companies (=we) are not allowed to collect any personal information without express permission from an individual (=you), (i.e. name, date of birth, IP address).
-In Germany there is no law that could force us to submit to a gag order or to implement a backdoor.
+In Germany there is no law that could force us to submit to a gag order or to implement an encryption backdoor.

 Recently, politicians around the world want to increase online surveillance by claiming that surveillance would protect us from terrorist attacks.
 While it is proven that more surveillance does not lead to more security, this is an important issue we as a secure email service need to monitor closely.
 For instance, many European countries now have data retention laws.
 In France and in the UK companies need to store their user's data for a minimum of 12 months, and Swiss email providers need to store their users' data for a minimum of six months.